giapnguyen74/nextql/README.md

 ```

 Combine beforeCreate hook and afterResolveType hook, you able to create any kind of NextQL schema and behaviors.

+## Why another GraphQL?
+Because I love GraphQL no kidding.
+It defined exactly data shape we want to query.
+It easy a pain to query hierarchical data.
+And it let you combine multiple datasource easily.
+So why not use GraphQL? because force me follow it's philosophy.

+### Strong typed
+I believe it is waste of time in most of cases.
+As developer, we should focus to solve problems instead of spending time to fight with a type system.
+NextQL based on robust resolveType functions/hook.
+Basically it's ducking type system: whether it QUACKS-like-a duck, WALKS-like-a duck, it is a duck.

+### String based query and complex schema system.
+GraphQL has a steeper learning curve.
+It look like you study another language, remind me about SQL nightmare.
+Actually, a lot of GraphQL query/schema builder tools developed to solve the problem.

+NextQL is easier to learn and write.
+It is all about JSON/JS object.
+Beacuse of use pure JSON/JS objects, NextQL very robust.
+You can manipulate, customize, or mixins whatever you want.

+### Lazy failed.
+GraphQL not fail fast.
+It collect all errors into result.
+Well it's ok in some use cases.
+But it is noisy to parse GraphQL's list of errors and make decision how to deal with them.
+Most of time, you want fail fast.
+Fix it if your fault.
+Retry if system fault.

 ## Installing / Getting started